 As a result of this success, 24 representatives from the C-Suite and top management team, including Thomas Wilhelmsen, volunteered to serve as mentors for the LePos.

 The LePos training program’s pedagogical philosophy is solidly based on learning by doing and project-based learning.
 We believe that the only way one learns to innovate is by actually innovating through small, incremental steps—and not by simply thinking or discussing about it through traditional business-school cases.
 In this way, the LePos’ learn through the opportunities they and their teammates create for themselves while tackling real-life company challenges.

 Furthermore, many of our proposed training program’s activities and learning experiences take place not in a traditional classroom setting, but out in the real business world, where innovation really happens.
 By gradually exposing the LePos to this reality, they get a much better sense of what it’s like to deal with the tremendous ambiguity and messiness of creativity and innovation, and to pursue opportunities through the practice of design-thinking leadership.

-Module 2 - September 26th to September 28th @ Grand Copthorne Waterfront, Singapore
+Module 2 - September 26th to September 28th, Singapore

 The first iteration took place in 2015/16, and received top reviews and very positive feedback from student, and the relevant corporate and university partners.
 The second iteration in 2016/2017 received even better reviews.
-We are now about to deliver the 2017/18 program.
+We are now delivering the 2017/18 program.
 Some of the corporate partners include PwC, Sparebank Vest, Tryg, and the Bergen Kommune.

-Having graduate from the program, graduates are prepared to serve as leading change agents within their respective companies and organizations.
+Having graduated from the program, students are prepared to serve as leading change agents within their respective companies and organizations.
 In turn, the graduates' organizations will have gained a valuable asset: trailblazing, creatively confident employees who are willing to push for progressive, transformational design-driven change.